Tutankhamun thrones purchased by Swaffham emporium owners ahead of Howard Carter centenary celebrations

 Susan Allen and her husband Steve have been stepping up their preparations at the Swaffham-based Tutankhamun's Emporium to mark the centenary of Carter's discovery in 1922.

-The tombs were acquired in November and have become a prominent part of the museum, which has reopened to the public following the coronavirus lockdown restrictions.
+The thrones were acquired in November and have become a prominent part of the museum, which has reopened to the public following the coronavirus lockdown restrictions.

 Mrs Allen is the great-niece of Carter and said she would like to see a statue built for the archaeologist as part of the centenary celebrations in two years time.